+35725368683

 • The property divided by the court is that which the spouses got after marriage or upon the expectation of marriage.
 Property does not mean personal property or property the spouse got before the marriage.

-• The court can order discovery of the property belonging to any of the spouses.
+• The court can order the discovery of property belonging to either spouse.
 If the spouse gives false, inaccurate or misleading information, they are in contempt of court.

-• The rights of the spouse who remained in the home taking care of the children and household are recognised in full and amount to contribution.
+• The rights of the spouse who remained in the home, taking care of the children and household, are recognised in full and amount to a contribution.
 The spouse who stayed at home is still entitled to one-third of the property the two spouses got during the marriage or upon the expectation of it (or even a more significant share upon proof).

 • Any gifts the respondent gives to the applicant count in calculating the total property the court awards to the applicant.